goldbergyoni/nodebestpractices/README.dutch.md

 **TL;DR:** Make use of security-related linter plugins such as [eslint-plugin-security](https://github.com/nodesecurity/eslint-plugin-security) to catch security vulnerabilities and issues as early as possible, preferably while they're being coded.
 This can help catching security weaknesses like using eval, invoking a child process or importing a module with a string literal (e.g. user input).
 Click 'Read more' below to see code examples that will get caught by a security linter

-**Otherwise:** What could have been a straightforward security weakness during development becomes a major issue in production.
+**Anders:** What could have been a straightforward security weakness during development becomes a major issue in production.
 Also, the project may not follow consistent code security practices, leading to vulnerabilities being introduced, or sensitive secrets committed into remote repositories

 🔗 [**Read More: Lint rules**](/sections/security/lintrules.md)